tkohli/100-days-of-code/README.md

 # 100-days-of-code
 Coding for 100 days for atleast an hour and trying to get better at coding. <br>
 This repo will also contain details about me learning cybersecurity as well.
-# Week 0 because that's what coder's do.
+# Week 0 Because that's how coder's count.
 For this week I will just make sure that my concepts are clear and explore stuff.
 I already have basic knowledge so I recommend you guys spending more time on basics.
 I watched videos from algoexpert Data Structures Crash course and then refresh basics of python.<br>Note - I actually never thought that I will be able to complete even a single week of the #100DaysofCode it feels good, many weeks to go.
+# Week 1 Getting our hand's dirty - ongoing...
 <br>
 # Daily updates<br>
 ## Day 1 - 26/01/2021 Tuesday